 Winning 10% to 40% of all public offices all over our republic by qualified non-partisan independent and minor party candidates can be done.
 To be free of the destructive bipartisan power struggle between the DNC & RNC and to connect government back to our people, it must be done.
 (Strategy)(One Vote)

 We can take our political process back from special interests that have purchased power over our governments from the DNC and the RNC, the Democrats and Republicans.
-Vote to elect self term-limited, non-career non-partisan candidates for public office.
+Vote to elect self term-limited, non-career non-partisan candidates to public office.
 Use your one vote.
+(Pledge)

 Solutions to many of our persistent problems can be accomplished by scaling down big money corruption in our political process.
 To move toward representative government we must eliminate soft money and PAC money from all political campaigns.
 We can have a more democratic republic.

 Non-Partisan Clean Politics Strategy: We can elect non-partisan independents, 44 in the U.S. House and 10 in the U.S. Senate = 10%, to end bipartisan majority control of Congress.
 Bipartisan warfare to get majority control of the U.S. House and the U.S. Senate would end immediately.
-Without a legislative majority, incumbent Democrats and Republicans would have to work with moderate non-partisan independents to legislate to solve our long term national problems in the light of day.
+Without a legislative majority, incumbent Democrats and Republicans would have to work with non-partisan and minor party office holders to legislate to solve our long term national problems in the light of day.
 Real solutions have been blocked for decades by the corrupt special interest influence of money on all Congressional legislation.
-Legislation bought by money from special interest lobbyists is a prominent long term feature of the Career Incumbent Washington Culture that corrupts the bipartisan two-party system.
-Bipartisan incumbent crimes have been well hidden from public view for many decades.(Strategy) (Change) (Template) (One Vote) (Top of Page)
+Legislation bought by special interest lobbyists is a prominent long term feature of the corrupt Career Incumbent Washington Culture maintained by the bipartisan two-party system.
+Bipartisan incumbent crimes have been well hidden from public view for many decades.(Strategy) (Change) (Template) (One Vote) (Pledge) (Top of Page)

 To preserve freedom and our democratic republic we must elect new people to public office to replace bipartisan incumbents owned by the 1%, as often as possible, and with as many newly elected private citizens as possible.